Customer Experience Optimization

 For instance, brands can welcome a visitor by incentivizing them with a discount coupon.
 As they move further and explore the brand’s website or mobile application, recommend them products or services similar to their browsing history, location, etc. Once the visitor adds an item to their cart, don’t stop personalizing their experience.
 If they drop off and do not complete their purchase cycle, send personalized reminder emails and encourage them to complete their purchase.

-Just like any other process, the key to a high conversion rate is to constantly optimize and personalize one’s marketing strategies.
+Just like any other process, the key to a high conversion rate is to constantly optimize customer experience through personalization.
 A best practice here is to run A/B tests at regular intervals to validate one’s personalization strategies and whether or not they’re moving in the right direction.

 Quick answer – Yes!
 By combining efforts and using user insight tools like surveys, NPS, CSat, etc., companies can project success and even validate whether or not their efforts will pay off in the future.